-Gaziano & Girling Wigmore review - how dressy can a dress bot get?
+Gaziano & Girling Wigmore review - how dressy can a dress boot get?

 It’s strange to think that Gaziano & Girling as a company has only been a part of the British shoemaking scene since 2006.
-Fourteen years sounds like a decent chunk of time, but compared to the decades or centuries long heritages of their competitors, the rise to prominence has been nothing less than meteoric.
+Fourteen years sounds like a decent chunk of time, but compared to the decades or centuries-long heritage of their competitors, the rise to prominence has been nothing less than meteoric.

 Materials and makeup